 16. Halebidu, Karnataka

-Halebidu is dotted with several forgotten but charming shrines and temples.
-A dream destination for historians and archaeologists, the place encompasses peace and a sense of complacence that is alien to the modern world .
-Once a regal capital to kings, Halebidu will make you forget all other temples around.
+One of the top unexplored places in south India, Halebidu, is dotted with several forgotten but charming shrines and temples.
+A dream destination for historians and archaeologists, the place encompasses peace and a sense of complacency alien to the modern world.
+Once a regal capital to kings, Halebidu will make you forget all the other temples.

 17. Daroji Sloth Bear Sanctuary, Karnataka

 You may have heard of the famous ruins of Hampi, but have you heard of an exquisitely clean and well-maintained bear reserve known as Daroji Bear Sanctuary?
 It is home to more than 120 sloth bears, amongst other equally feral animals.
-If lucky, you might get to watch the scene of the wide gorge from the watch tower, several feet above.
+If lucky, you might watch the scene of the vast gorge from the watch tower several feet above.
 Watch them gorging on food from a relatively closer spot at 2 pm every day, when the authorities provide these mammoths with food and water.

 18. Moodbidri, Karnataka

-Moodbidri is Jains’ paradise and historians’ dream destination.
-Several Jain shrines (some of them are centuries old) depicting the Digambara culture, add character to the place.
-The most popular one is thousand pillared Jain Temple which is said to be over 600 years old.
-The architecture has the Nepalese, Hoysala, and Oriental influences.
+Moodbidri is a Jains’ paradise and a historians’ dream destination.
+Several Jain shrines (some of them centuries old) depicting the Digambara culture add character to the place.
+The most popular one is the Thousand Pillared Jain Temple, which is said to be over 600 years old.
+The architecture has Nepalese, Hoysala, and Oriental influences.

 19. Chembra Lake, Western Ghats

-In the heights of Wayanad range in Western Ghats, there is a lake which is believed to be never desiccated.
+In the heights of the Wayanad range in the Western Ghats, there is a lake that is believed to have never desiccated.
 Not drought, not high temperature; nothing has ever been able to dry even the tiniest bit of this lake.
-But the most catchy thing about Chemra lake is its shape – a heart.
+But the most catchy thing about Chemra Lake is its shape—a heart.
 Yes, it is the only natural lake in India in the shape of a heart.

 20. Urakam, Kerala

-Majestic beauty, entrancing culture, skilled artisans, vibrant festivals, and delicious food – Urakam, one of the best unexplored places in India has all!
+Majestic beauty, entrancing culture, skilled artisans, vibrant festivals, and delicious food – Urakam, one of the unexplored and best places to visit in Thrissur, India, has it all!
 Away from the busy town life, come here to relax, rejoice, and learn pottery from the original pottery masters.

 21. Ziro, Arunachal Pradesh

-This is a beautiful and laid-back place in the North-east side of India which is known to be a home to a unique tribal group.
-Ziro valley is an ideal location for the peace seekers who are looking for an escape from the hustle-bustle.
-The ApaTani tribe resides here and there are pine hills and rice fields which makes this place famous.
-Alongside the weather here is very welcoming and remains pleasant throughout the year.
+Adorning the northeast region, Ziro is one of the best attractions of Arunachal Pradesh, which is known to be home to a unique tribal group.
+Ziro Valley is an ideal location for peace seekers who are looking for an escape from the hustle and bustle.
+The Apatani tribe resides here, and pine hills and rice fields make this place famous.
+The weather here is very welcoming and remains pleasant throughout the year.

 22. Mawsynram, Meghalaya

-Famous for being the wettest place in the world, Mawsynram is one of the most mesmerizing villages located amidst the beautiful surroundings of nature.
-Mawsynram overtakes Cherrapunjee with a slight margin for being the wettest destination in India.
-With the drizzling rain and the lush-green landscapes, this place is an ideal location for enjoying an escape from daily life.
+Famous for being the wettest place in the world, Mawsynram is one of the most mesmerizing villages amidst nature’s beautiful surroundings.
 The ‘Maw’ in Mawsynram is derived from the Khasi word which means ‘stone’.
+With the drizzling rain and the lush green landscapes, this place is ideal for an escape from daily life.
 This village is also famous for the gigantic formations of the stalagmite which resembles the shape of ‘Shivling’.

 23. Majuli, Assam

-Majuli is a beautiful and lush-green island which is located over the Bhrahmaputra river just at a distance of 20 kms from Jorhat city.
-Spread across an area of 1250 sq. kms, Majuli is considered to be one of the world’s largest river islands which is a fascinating thing to witness for the tourists.
-This island is a home to the tribals and one can experience and learn the unique culture which this place boasts.
-Majuli is also considered to be the cultural capital of Assam.
+Majuli is a beautiful and lush-green island located over the Brahmaputra River, just 20 km from Jorhat city.
+Spread across an area of 1250 sq. kms, Majuli is considered one of the world’s largest river islands, a fascinating thing to witness for tourists.
+While one of the best places to visit in Assam, this island is home to the tribals, and one can experience and learn the unique culture this place boasts.
+Sir back and relax at the Majuli Island from the urban hustle and experience the unparraled natural beauty.

 24. Tawang, Arunachal Pradesh

 This beautiful town in Arunachal Pradesh is the birthplace of the 6th Dalai Lama, Tsangyang Gyatso.
-Resting at a height of 3048m, Tawang is a home to one of the most beautiful and majestic monasteries.
-The name of this town is pronounced as Dawang which is blessed with some of the most beautiful views which will offer a sense of relaxation.
-The main highlight of this place is the Tawang Monastery which is very important and sacred for the Buddhists.
+Resting at a height of 3048m, Tawang is home to one of the most beautiful and majestic monasteries.
+The name of this town is pronounced as Dawang, which is blessed with some of the most beautiful views that will offer a sense of relaxation.
+Witness the main highlight of Tawang Monastery, which is very important and sacred for Buddhists.
+It is one of the wonderful unexplored tourist places in India.

 25. Champaner, Gujarat

-Located in Gujarat, Champaner is one of the world heritage sites declared by UNESCO which holds the history and offers an appealing view to enjoy.
-The town rests over the Pavagadh hills which is believed to be a chunk of Himalayas which was carried over by Lord Hanuman during the Ramayan.
-Holding quite an offbeat vibe, Champaner is a delight for the people who want to have an interest in learning about history.
+Located in Gujarat, Champaner is one of the world heritage sites declared by UNESCO.
+It holds history and offers an appealing view.
+The town rests over the Pavagadh hills, which are believed to be a chunk of the Himalayas that Lord Hanuman carried over during the Ramayan.
+Holding quite an offbeat vibe, Champaner is a delight for people who want to learn about history.

 26. Kurnool, Andhra Pradesh

-Often called the “gateway of Rayalaseema”, this town is one of the important places which still holds its history.
-Located in Andhra Pradesh, this town has the remains of the Gopal Raju palace who was the last Hindu King.
-There are ruins of the palace which reflect the architecture of the Vijaynagar Empire along with the preserved Persian and Arabic inscriptions.
-There is also a summer palace which was built during the 16th century.
+Often called the “gateway of Rayalaseema,” this town is one of the essential places that still holds its history.
+Located in Andhra Pradesh, this town has the remains of the Gopal Raju palace, the last Hindu King.
+Witness the ruins of the Kurnool Palace which reflect the architecture of the Vijaynagar Empire, along with preserved Persian and Arabic inscriptions.
+There is also a summer palace built during the 16th century.

 27. Hemis, Leh

-This is a beautiful village located in the Leh district and surrounded by the surreal landscapes which are worth exploring.
+This is a beautiful village located in the Leh district and surrounded by surreal landscapes which are worth exploring.
 The village is particularly known for the beautiful and famous Hemis Monastery which is hosted every year in July.
-Alongside that this place is also home a wide array of langurs, wolves, red foxes, deers, and marmots.
-In addition to this one can also get a glimpse of the snow leopard only at Hemis National Park.
+Alongside that, this place is also home to a wide array of langurs, wolves, red foxes, deer, and marmots.
+Get a glimpse of the snow leopard only at Hemis National Park.
+It is one of the least visited places in India.

 28. Patan, Gujarat

-Patan is a small town in Gujarat which has become one among the offbeat places to visit in India which is attracting people from all around in India.
-This place is a hidden treasure which has preserved some of the architectural marvels and ancient temples which dates back to the medieval period.
-This has been the capital of the state for almost 650 years during the medieval period.
+Patan is a small town in Gujarat which has become one of the offbeat places to visit in India which is attracting people from all around in India.
+This place is a hidden treasure which has preserved some of the architectural marvels and ancient temples which date back to the medieval period.
+This has been the state’s capital for almost 650 years during the medieval period.
 Alongside the temples, this town has Dargah and Jain temples to explore.

-Attractions In Palav: Rani ki Vav, Sahastralinga Talav, Patola Saree making unit
+- Attractions In Patan: Rani ki Vav, Sahastralinga Talav, Patola Saree making unit

 29. Mandu, Madhya Pradesh

-Still unknown to many people, Mandu is a beautiful place located in Madhya Pradesh and offers the epitome beauty of architecture.
+Still unknown to many, Mandu is a beautiful place in Madhya Pradesh and offers the epitome of beauty of architecture.
 This city is the validatory proof of the love between Prince Baz Bahadur and Rani Roopmati.
 Mandu is also famous for being the home to the oldest erected monument of India.
-The remnants of this ancient city are preserved till date and offer a rich history to discover for the visitors.
-In the city, there are beautiful palaces to explore and get a glimpse of the royal heritage.
+The remnants of this ancient city are preserved to date and offer visitors a rich history to discover.
+There are beautiful palaces to visit in Mandu and glimpse the royal heritage.
+This place belongs to the category of least visited places in India.

 30. Lunglei, Mizoram

-The literal meaning of this place is “the bridge of rock” which is admired for its scenic beauty and natural landscapes.
-This is an ideal destination for the people who want to go and explore the finest views of nature.
-Known to be one of the unexplored places in India, there are activities to do like Trekking, bird watching and adventure sports which are usually enjoyed by the tourists.
-Located at the southern part of Mizoram, the name of this place is derived from the bridge like rock which is located here.
+The literal meaning of this place is “the bridge of rock”, which is admired for its scenic beauty and natural landscapes.
+This is an ideal destination for people who want to explore the finest views of nature.
+Known to be one of the unexplored places in India, there are activities to do like Trekking, bird watching and adventure sports which tourists usually enjoy.
+Located at the southern part of Mizoram, the name of this place is derived from the bridge-like rock which is located here.

 Got enough fodder to chalk out your next trip?
 That’s exactly what we aimed at.
 Do let us know which one of these offbeat places is on your mind!
-And while you plan your holiday in India, make sure you don’t miss out on these unexplored places in India which have a something special for every kinda traveler.
+And while you plan your trip to India, make sure you don’t miss out on these unexplored places in India, which have something special for every kinda traveller.

 Frequently Asked Questions About Unexplored Places In India

-A. Some of the most unexplored places in India include: Ponmudi Hills in Kerala, Nighoj in Maharashtra, Sandakphu in West Bengal and Majuli in Assam
+Some of the most unexplored places in India include: Ponmudi Hills in Kerala, Nighoj in Maharashtra, Sandakphu in West Bengal and Majuli in Assam.

-Q. Which place is known as heaven of India?
+Which place is known as the heaven of India?

-A. Kashmir is famously referred to as paradise on earth.
+Kashmir is famously referred to as paradise on earth.
+Visit this stunning place with your loved ones and muster some unforgettable memories.